Tips on Traveling in Iceland with children

 1. Introduce your Wild Animals to a Wild Animal

 Kids love animals, and in Iceland, we have our fair share of dazzlers!
-Whale-watching is a wildly popular activity with tours leaving right from the Reykjavík harbour.
-To really get in touch with nature, try the Icelandic horse, a breed unto itself: compact, well tempered, powerful yet gentle, and fuzzy like an Ewok—an absolutely wonderful horse for children.
-Lastly, Reykjavík’s small petting zoo “Húsdýragarður” is also great for young visitors, although the collection of animals is small and centres mainly on what you might find on an Icelandic farm.
+Whale-watching is a wildly popular activity with tours leaving right from the Reykjavík harbor.
+To get in touch with nature, try the Icelandic horse, a breed unto itself: compact, well-tempered, powerful yet gentle, and fuzzy like an Ewok—an wonderful horse for children.
+Lastly, Reykjavík’s small petting zoo “Húsdýragarður” is also great for young visitors, although the collection of animals is small and centers mainly on what you might find on an Icelandic farm.

 2. Get in Touch with Nature

 Iceland is one of the few places where what’s happening outside your window may genuinely be more exciting than what’s happening on your screen.
-The Golden Circle tour is packed with adventure waterfalls, Viking-age justice and a steaming, eggy-smelling (cue fart jokes) geothermal area with dazzling hot spring eruptions every couple of minutes—ideal for younger attention spans.
-The Snæfellsnes peninsula is a longer day tour with some harrowing sagas, chances to spot wildlife and diverse landscapes: an arrowhead mountain, deep fjords, basalt cliff formations and a glacier-covered volcano that leads to the centre of the Earth (or so says to Jules Verne).
-And if you’ve got a rainy day in the city, you can still experience some of the most remarkable parts of Icelandic nature at Perlan Museum—including augmented reality bird cliffs, planetarium Northern Lights in 8K resolution and a recreated ice cave you can enter and explore (replete with shivers)!
+The Golden Circle tour is packed with adventure waterfalls, Viking-age justice, and a steaming, eggy-smelling (cue fart jokes) geothermal area with dazzling hot spring eruptions every couple of minutes—ideal for younger attention spans.
+The Snæfellsnes peninsula is a longer day tour with some harrowing sagas, chances to spot wildlife, and diverse landscapes: an arrowhead mountain, deep fjords, basalt cliff formations, and a glacier-covered volcano that leads to the center of the Earth (or so says to Jules Verne).
+And if you’ve got a rainy day in the city, you can still experience some of the most remarkable parts of Icelandic nature at Perlan Museum—including augmented reality bird cliffs, planetarium Northern Lights in 8K resolution, and a recreated ice cave you can enter and explore (replete with shivers)!

 3. Wet ‘n’ Wild—Iceland Style